'Abenomics' architect calls for fresh BOJ easing, tax hike delay

 Yamamoto advocated delaying a second sales tax hike planned for next year until April 2017, warning that proceeding as planned would "damage the economy and ruin" Abe's pro-growth policies, dubbed "Abenomics".

-Previously, Yamamoto had said the government should proceed with the second tax increase as planned and signaled no need for imminent BOJ easing, saying the bank's policy was "on track".
+Previously, Yamamoto had said the government should proceed with the second tax increase as planned and signalled no need for imminent BOJ easing, saying the bank's policy was "on track".

 But Yamamoto said he has changed his view following a recent run of weak economic indicators.